nwchemgit/nwchem-dockerfiles/nwchem-dev/README.md

  docker build -t nwchem-dev .

 This will build a NWChem executable using the current SVN trunk within a Debian image.
+OpenBLAS and Scalapack are used.

 After successful build one you can run NWChem on a input file input.nw file placed in [host_system_dir]